 HostGator vs. WP Engine – Speed and Uptime

 Speed and uptime are the most important factors you need to consider when choosing a web host.
 Almost every hosting provider guarantees super fast website speed and high website availability.
-To test whether HostGator and WP Engine actually live up to their hype, we decided to analyze their page speed and uptime guarantees by signing up with each them and creating 2 test sites.
+To test whether HostGator and WP Engine actually live up to their hype, we decided to analyze page speed and uptime guarantees by signing up with each them and creating 2 test sites.

 To mirror the production environment on our test sites, we installed WordPress, added dummy content, and uploaded some images.